techlot/summer-camp-managment-system/README.md

 ### Selected views

 - #### Administrative panel - Dashboard
-  > A view, that mostly focuses on the business objectives of the summer camp.
+  > The dashboard view focuses primarily on the business objectives of the summer camp.
 Being one of the most important views and reasons why the system was developed, it provides the comperhensive overview of the institution's structure as well as gives important business insights.

 ![Administartive panel - Dashboard](preview/admin-dashboard.png)